Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-airlimp/TASKS.md

 Last but not least, for each occupation, compare your predictions to anticipate mismatches.
 ***

+In the last task we predicted the number of available workers in a year from now in our company.
+Today we are forecasting the firm's demand for workers and for that we follow a two-step process.
+Firstly, we estimate the coefficients by applying OLS regression.
+We have done so by using python (matrices).
+Secondly, we used those coefficients into the linear model to make the predictions.

+The obtained results are the following:

+    4.3333 - Managers

+    12.45  - Engineers

+    14.04 - Operators

+As we are dealing with poeple, we have to round the numbers obtained to integers.
+Therefore, the predicted number of managers is 4, of engineers is 12 and of operators is 7.

+Finally, we compare the predicted available workers with the predicted need for workers to detect mismatches.
+There is a shortage of 3 managers, a shortage of 11 engineers and a shortage of 5 operators.

+As the number of available workers is smaller than the demand, we should take an upsizing strategy to prevent these potential labor mismatches.
+As the difference is quite high, we should follow a strategy that is more radical, that would produce changes in the organization.
+We propose hiring these workers so that they become a part of the team.

 ## Task 5
 * Objective: Post 1 job vacancy for each occupation to work on remote by describing the tasks and skills required.
 Use [Indeed](https://www.indeed.com/l-Remote-jobs.html) for help.
 ***